Competition climbing: Competition speed climbing

 In competition speed climbing, the competitors must ascend a 15 m, slightly overhanging, standardised climbing wall, where, unlike leading climbing or bouldering, the holds are always the exact same size and placed in the exact same location.
 As the emphasis is on speed, the climbers do not have the time to clip into quickdraws (as per competition lead climbing) and instead use an auto-belay top rope for climbing protection.

 In qualification, competitors race in pairs in Lane A and Lane B, however, they are not racing against each other, but against the clock.
 Each competitor during qualification races twice — once in each Lane — and the eight fastest competitors, using their best time, reach the finals.
 In the finals, competitors race against each other in elimination rounds, with the winner, regardless of time, advancing until the ultimate winner is decided.

+Combined formats

+Over the years, two different combinations of disciplines have comprised the combined format.
+They can either be held as additional competitions or be calculated from the results of the other events.
+The IFSC combined all three events into one competition from 2017 to 2021, after which they split out speed but kept boulder and lead in a combined format.

+Triple combination

+As sport climbing was allocated only a single medal per gender at its Olympic debut in 2020, the IFSC opted to merge lead, boulder and speed into a single format, first held at the 2017 Climbing Youth World Championships.
+Individual rounds were scored as usual.
+For the overall result, an athletes ranks in each of the three competitions were multiplied, leaving the competitor with the lowest score as the winner.

+Boulder & Lead

+For the 2024 Olympics two medals per gender were allocated.
+Speed climbing is now separate from the Boulder & Lead competition.

+Each of the four boulders features two zones worth 5 and 10 points respectively, and a top worth 25 points.
+Points are awarded for the highest hold controlled by the climber, minus 0.1 points for each attempt needed to reach that hold.
+On the lead route, the last ten holds from the top are worth 4 points each, the 10 before those 3 points each etc. If the last hold reached is not only controlled but used to progress along the route, 0.1 points will be added to the score.
+The scores of each round are added with the competitor with the highest score as the winner.

 Notable competitions

-IFSC
+International Federation of Sport Climbing

 The most important competition climbing events are administered by the International Federation of Sport Climbing (IFSC):